top of page

 Typically, sessions are weekly and last one hour.
 The treatment timeline depends entirely on the issues you want to address and your personal history (e.g. previous trauma, abuse etc.).
 Generally, the longer something has been bothering you, the more time it may take to deal with it.
 However, it's really hard to estimate how long therapy may last and although the number and frequency of sessions may vary, they usually take place once a week over several months in the first instance, then at less frequent intervals for up to two years (e.g. once every two, three, four or six weeks), while others may dip in and out at this stage, as and when they need to.
 Clients with less complicated histories often feel better within a year of starting therapy.

+Yes.
 We know from scientific research that conducting therapy online has the same therapeutic effect as those carried out in person.
 An online therapy option is especially helpful for people with a chronic illness as many may simply not be well enough, or in a position, to leave their homes.
+Indeed, for people whose health fluctuates, online therapy often works better because it removes barriers such as travel, overwhelm, fatigue, and mobility issues.
 It's also a safer option for those who are immunocompromised, or otherwise medically vulnerable, especially during months where viruses are a present danger for that population.

 Fees